 316L (Austenitic Stainless Steel)

 Alloy 316L is commonly used for vessel cladding, surface piping and clad linepipe.
-Because these are its main uses, care must be taken when ensuring the application is completely de-aerated.
-316L will pit in the presence of oxygen, when even exposed to cold seawater.
+As these are its main uses, care must be taken when ensuring the application is completely de-aerated.
+316L will pit in the presence of oxygen, even when exposed to cold seawater.

 ZERON® 100 exhibits superior pitting and crevice corrosion resistance in warm seawater and has excellent resistance to stress corrosion cracking.